Nilzor/xkcdreader/README.md

 This repo is the reply I make to an  [assignment](https://github.com/shortcut/coding-assignment-mobile) on creating a comic reader app.
 Below I will explain some of the choices I've made.

+## How to use

+- Swipe right to browse older comics.
+Left for newer.
+The app starts leftmost at the newest comic.
+- Tap image for details

 # Rationale for choices

 ## Browsing UI